Tania Khalill: Early life

 Khalill was born to pediatrician Emiliano Campos and psychologist Terezinha Calil Campos in São Paulo's Partridge's neighborhood.
 Her stage name Khalill is derived from her last name Calil.
-She is the second of three daughters and is of Lebanese and Syrian descent.
+She is the second of three daughters and is of Syrian and Lebanese descent.

 She studied at Brazilian Baptist College and graduated in 2000 from Mackenzie University with a degree in psychology, although she has never practiced psychology as a profession.

 Tania Khalill practiced ballet for 16 years, between the ages of 6 and 22.
 She danced professionally for five years in the Paulista Dance Company, formed by the classical ballet dancer Paula Castro, and lived in Cuba for five months to study at the Cuban National Ballet School, one of the most respected in the world.
 She also starred in advertising campaigns.
 Although she was represented by Elite modeling agency, she has never been a runway model.

 To improve as a dancer, Tania sought inspiration in the theater.
 She later decided to invest in an acting career, so she studied drama for seven years and graduated from Carmina Actors School.
 She took courses at Beto Silveira, a Theatre-Macunaíma school, and attended a course for television and theater professionals at Actors School Wolf Maya.
 She also attended the Theatre Workshop of Interpretation of Oswaldo Boaretto for five years.
 Tania also studied speech and presentation with SENAC TV.